Updated May 4, 2023

-Differences Between Cassandra vs Redis
+Difference Between Cassandra vs Redis

-Head to Head Comparison between Cassandra vs Redis (Infographics)
+Head-to-Head Comparison Between Cassandra vs Redis (Infographics)

 Key Differences Between Cassandra vs Redis

 Below are the lists of points that describe the key differences between Cassandra vs Redis:

 - Cassandra has been preferable writing more and reading fewer situations.
 Redis is always used for rapidly changed data on both write and read.

 - Cassandra can hold vast amounts of data in a tabular format that supports HiveQL (SQL-like language).
 In contrast, Redis stores the data as a key-value pair which generally does not keep any SQL-like language.

 - Cassandra has written in Java, whereas Redis is written in C and C++.

 - Cassandra typically follows a disk-bound in-memory database, whereas Redis follows disk backed in-memory database.

 - Compared to CAP (Consistency, Availability, and Partition Tolerance) theorem, Cassandra follows AP (Availability and Partition Tolerance), whereas Redis follows CP (Consistency and Partition Tolerance).